opendaylight/integration-packaging/docs/rpms.rst

 automatically added to the appropriate devel for their branch.

 When running in the sandbox, artifacts are thrown away by default.
+To keep an artifact for further testing, either:

+* Set the DEPLOY_TO_REPO parameter to opendaylight-epel-7-x86_64-devel.
+This is
+  a scratch repo that sandbox packaging jobs have permission to push to.
+  Packages will land in the `scratch repo on Nexus`_.
-To keep an artifact for further testing, add a path regex that matches it to the Archive Artifacts param of the job (`ARCHIVE_ARTIFACTS=/home/jenkins/rpmbuild/RPMS/ noarch/opendaylight*.rpm`).
+* Add a path regex that matches it to the Archive Artifacts param of the job (`ARCHIVE_ARTIFACTS=/home/jenkins/rpmbuild/RPMS/ noarch/opendaylight*.rpm`).
   The files matched will be stored in OpenDaylight's log archive along with the other job logs.

 packaging-build-rpm-snap
 ^^^^^^^^^^^^^^^^^^^^^^^^